sav-che/TL-2/Authors/Becker, Alexander {std. A.K. Becker}.md

-> [!cite] BHL link: this entry starts at [page 161](https://www.biodiversitylibrary.org/item/103414#page/209/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 161](https://www.biodiversitylibrary.org/page/33120292) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Becker, Alexander {std.
 A.K.
 Becker} (Suppl.)|second entry]] for this author

 ### Author

-Becker, Alexander (1818-1901), Russian botanist and musician (organ player) at Sarepta, explorer of the lower Wolga region and the Caucasus. (*A. Becker*).
+Becker, Alexander (1818-1901), Russian botanist and musician (organ player) at Sarepta, explorer of the lower Wolga region and the Caucasus.
+**Abbreviated name**: *A. Becker*

 #### Herbarium and types